5 BMG LABTECH filters 5 BMG LABTECH filters

 Protein quantification

 Many absorbance measurements aim at determining the concentration of proteins in solution.
-Several colorimetric methods are available to measure whole protein content of a sample.
+Several colorimetric methods are available to measure the whole protein content of a sample.
 This is required to normalize protein samples before downstream applications such as western blots or immunoprecipitations.
 In our blog article “Protein measurement: find a suitable method” you will find detailed descriptions of Bradford, BCA and other methods and tips to help you choose.

 Nucleic quantification